dji-sdk/Mobile-SDK-Doc/source/ios-tutorials/UILibraryDemo.md

 You can download the tutorial's final sample code project from this [Github Page](https://github.com/DJI-Mobile-SDK-Tutorials/xxxxx).

-We use Phantom 4 and iPad Air as an example to make this demo.
+We use Mavic Pro and iPad Air as an example to make this demo.
 For more details of customizing the layouts for iPhone devices, please check the tutorial's Github Sample Project.
 Let's get started!

 ## Introduction